-47. Section 26 of the Bill implements recommendations 30, 37 to 40, and 44.
+53. Section 26 of the Bill implements recommendations 30, 37 to 40, and 44.
 There is a grace period of 1 year (beginning with the day on which section 26 comes into force) during which the section shall not apply to trusts which were in existence before it comes into force (subsection (14)).
 Otherwise section 26 applies to trusts, whenever created, but not to private purpose trusts except to the extent that there are beneficiaries (recommendation 44).
 It is a default provision, though there are particular controls on any limitations imposed in the trust deed.
 The duty on trustees complements that in section 25 of the Bill, which obliges trustees to inform people of their beneficial interest in the trust.
 Under section 26, trustees are obliged to consider requests for further information made by those with an interest.
 Where appropriate, they are under a duty to comply with those requests.
 Subsection (1) sets out the broad duty on trustees, namely to provide trust information which is requested by anyone falling within any of the specified classes.
-They need not do so if they consider that it would be inappropriate to do so.
+They need not do so if they consider that it would be inappropriate to do so or where a potential beneficiary has only a negligible interest in the trust.
 This implements recommendation 37.
 A presumption as to what classes of information will ordinarily not be disclosed is set out in subsection (6): this includes information about other people (which is in any case subject to data protection legislation), reasons for trustees' decisions (which are generally private to the trustees), and letters of wishes (i.e. documents in which a truster may set out non-binding guidance for the trustees as to how he or she would wish the powers to be exercised).
 Subsection (3) allows the trustees to disclose the information in an appropriate way and to charge for any reasonable expenses.
 In the event of doubt as to what information should be disclosed under this section, there is provision for the trustees to seek a direction from the Court of Session on the matter, and also for those whose request has been declined to apply to the Court of Session for a ruling (under subsections (7) and (8) respectively).
 In many cases it will be clear whether requested information should be disclosed or not but these procedures will be useful for the definitive resolution of any doubt or dispute.
 By subsection (2)(a) the truster may, in the trust deed, limit (or expand) the duty of disclosure.
 However, subsections (9) to (11), which implement recommendation 38, provide that any limitation is subject to review by the Court of Session; this will guard against attempts to deprive beneficiaries of the basic information to which they should be entitled.
+This power is not available to potential beneficiaries who have only a negligible interest in the trust.
 The Court of Session will determine whether the limitation is reasonable in all the circumstances, and an important factor will be the extent to which it impedes the ability of the beneficiary to hold the trustees to account.
 If the Court of Session finds a limitation unreasonable, it may either alter it or rescind it altogether.
 An application may be brought at any time after the trust has been created.
-Finally, the duty in section 26 applies to newly created trusts but, for those already in existence when the legislation comes into effect, there is a grace period of a year (subsections (12) to (14) and recommendation 39).
+Finally, the duty in section 26 applies to newly created trusts but, for those already in existence when the legislation comes into effect, there is a grace period of a year9 (subsections (12) to (14) and recommendation 39).